KUPIEACEH/go-qris/README.md

 Use the configuration files in the `deployments` folder to set up deployment in a production environment.

 ## 🔥 API Endpoints

+To learn more about the available endpoints, you can refer to [Go-QRIS Postman Documentation](https://documenter.getpostman.com/view/6937269/2sAYJ1jMc7) 🦸

 1.  **Parse QRIS**